 LU Policy Number: UL.005

 As a recipient of federal funds, Life University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
-Sex-based discrimination includes gender-based harassment and under certain circumstances, sexual misconduct.
+Sex-based discrimination includes sexual harassment and gender-based harassment.
 Inquiries concerning the application of Title IX may be referred to Life University’s Title IX Coordinator or to the U.S. Department of Education’s Office for Civil Rights.
-Life University’s Title IX Coordinator is Ms. Leigh Parker, whose office is located the Administrative Offices, 1250 Life’s Way, Marietta, Georgia 30060.
-Ms. Parker may be contacted by phone at (770) 426-2686 or by email at TitleIX@life.edu or Leigh.Parker@life.edu.
-Questions may also be directed to a Deputy Title IX Coordinators.
-Their names and contact information are listed below.
+The office of Life University’s Title IX Coordinator is located in the Administrative Offices, 1250 Life’s Way, Building 200, Marietta, Georgia 30060.
+The Title IX Coordinator may be contacted by phone at (770) 426-2686 or by email at TitleIX@life.edu or Title9@life.edu.
+Questions may also be directed to a Deputy Title IX Coordinator. whose name and contact information is listed below.

-B. Life’s University’s Commitment to Addressing Sexual Misconduct and Gender-Based Harassment.
+Life’s University’s Commitment to Addressing Sexual Harassment and Gender-Based Harassment

-Life University reaffirms the principal that its students, administration, faculty and staff have a right to be free from sexual misconduct and gender-based harassment.
-Sexual misconduct and gender-based harassment can occur in many forms, including, but not limited to: sexual harassment, non-consensual sexual contact (or attempts to commit same), non-consensual sexual intercourse (or attempts to commit same), rape, sexual violence, intimate partner violence, sexual exploitation, stalking and unwelcome conduct based on sex or harassing conduct based on failure to conform to sex stereotypes (for example, harassing behavior directed at or about a person or group that does not conform to stereotypical assumptions and/or expectations about how someone of a certain sex should dress, behave, etc).
-Sexual misconduct and gender-based harassment are prohibited by this policy, as well as federal law.
-Life University will take seriously every allegation or report of sexual misconduct or gender-based harassment received.
-The University will not tolerate sexual misconduct or gender-based harassment and wants to make clear that sexual misconduct or gender-based harassment is reprehensible in any situation.
+Life University reaffirms the principal that its students, administration, faculty, and staff have a right to be free from sexual harassment and gender-based harassment.
+Sexual harassment and gender-based harassment are prohibited by this policy, as well as by federal law.
+Life University will take seriously every allegation or report of sexual harassment or gender-based harassment received.
+The University will not tolerate sexual harassment or gender-based harassment and wants to make clear that sexual harassment or gender-based harassment are reprehensible in any situation.

-Scope: This Policy applies when an allegation of sexual misconduct or gender-based harassment involves a student or student employee.
-The allegation may be against another student, an employee of the University (which includes University faculty) or a third party, regardless of where the alleged sexual misconduct or gender-based harassment occurred, if the conduct giving rise to the complaint is related to the University’s academic, educational, athletic, or extracurricular programs or activities, or had continuing effects on campus or in an off-campus education program or activity.
-The University’s disciplinary authority, however, may not extend to respondents or alleged perpetrators who are not students or employees of the University.
+Scope: This Policy applies when an allegation of sexual harassment or gender-based harassment involves a student or employee.
+The allegation may be against another student, an employee of the University (which includes University faculty) or a third party where the conduct giving rise to the complaint occurred during a program or activity of the University, involved a complainant participating in or attempting to participate in an education program or activity of the University, and about which the University has Actual Knowledge.

 Approval Authority: President

 Consent is defined as agreement that is informed and given freely.
 Consent must be clearly communicated through words and/or actions, to participate in each form of sexual activity.
 Silence cannot be interpreted as consent, nor can passivity or lack of resistance.
 Previous relationships or instances of consent do not imply future consent.
-By definition, there is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological.
+There is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological.
 Impairment due to the use of alcohol or drugs does not excuse failure to obtain consent.
-Likewise, any person incapacitated by alcohol or drug use, or who is unconscious, asleep or physically impaired is incapable of giving consent.
+Likewise, any person incapacitated by alcohol or drug use, or who is incapacitated is incapable of giving consent.
 Whether a person has taken advantage of a position of influence over another person may be a factor in determining consent.